lucia-auth/lucia/documentation/src/pages/reference/adapters/testing-adapters.md

 ## Reference

-The can be imported from the package:
+These can be imported from the package:

 ```ts
 import { testAdapter } from "@lucia-auth/adapter-test";